-The Oil and Gas Division receives approximately 600 complaints each year.
+The Oil and Gas Division receives between 500 and 600 complaints each year.
 These complaints come from a variety of sources, including operators, mineral owners, surface owners, government agencies, and members of the public.
-Complaints are accepted in a variety of formats, including phone calls, emails, letters, or visits to the district offices.
+Complaints are accepted in a variety of formats, including phone calls, emails, letters, social media, or visits to the district offices.